2025-ICE-F2-L4/BoardMate/README.md

 # 🎲 BoardMate

 BoardMate is a modern web application that allows users to browse, search and explore board games.
-The app includes an admin panel, responsive design and is integrated with a PostgreSQL database.
+The app has a responsive design and is integrated with a MySQL database.

 ---